marchdf/hybrid-amr-nalu-sphere/README.md

 3. We will now create a uniform cube grid of dimensions smaller.
 Create -> Draw shape -> Box
 a.
 Select entity grid and grid type as structured.
 b.
 Make sure the dimensions of the cube are small enough to fit inside the sphere with radius r1, but not too small.
 c.
-Translate the cube if you required, and adjust the number of cells in the cube.
+Translate the cube if you required (select all domains/connectors/blocks + copy/paste + translate), and adjust the number of cells (select all connectors and redimension) in the cube.
 This is going to determine your mesh size at the wall.
 d.
 Delete the block, but keep the domains.
 4. We will now project the cube from 3 onto the sphere from 1.
 Edit -> project.
 a.
 Select type as closest point.
 b.
 Unselect interior only and select project points.
 c.
 Select target database selection , and select the database from 1.
 d.
 Project.
 e.
 At this point we observe that the aspect ratios are a bit too intense in the regions where the corners were projected.
-So no we select all 6 domains, and select Grid -> Solve.
-Click on Run for enough number of times until the grid stops adjusting the cell shapes.
+So now we select all 6 domains, and select Grid -> Solve.
+Click on Initialize then Run for enough number of times until the grid stops adjusting the cell shapes.
 You will now notice the aspect ratios are better.
 I haven't played with a whole lot of settings here.
 Usually the defaults have worked out for me in the past.
 5. We will now extrude this spherical surface to create the blocks.
 Create -> extrude -> normal
 a.
 Click on Done
 b.
 Under Attributes, flip orientation if needed to ensure normals are pointing outwards.